 1. Find the Right Wash Basin

-However, outdoor laundry becomes an issue if you don’t want to boil water outdoors, or carry boiling water outdoors for you to do wash in.
+However, outdoor laundry becomes an issue if you don’t want to boil water outdoors or carry boiling water outdoors for you to do the washing.
 Nor is it great during the winter or rainy months.

 If this is more what you are aiming for, then I highly recommend going with a double basin set-up.
 This will cost some money.
 I, however, did not have that kind of money so I had to go with one single wash sink, which equated to double the work.